elabor8/dockertalk/README.md

 Try voting a few times then check the logs (try query: Processing vote for '?')

-## (Optional) Exercise: Create a visualisation in Kibana - tally of all votes
+<h2 class="info-box exercise optional">(Optional) Exercise: Create a visualisation in Kibana - tally of all votes</h2>

 Click 'Vizualise'
 Click 'Create Visualization'